-But if the existence of a dom is granted-a faculty of originating changes in the least exist out of and apart from the world; although it is certainly a bold assumppossible intuitions, there still exists an object which cannot be presented in any possible perception.
-But, to attribute to substances in the world itself such a faculty, is quite inadmissible; for, in this case, reciprocally determining and eral laws, which is termed nature, and along with it the criteria of empirical truth, which enable us to distinguish experience from mere visionary dreaming, would almost entirely disappear.
-In proximity with such a lawless of nature is hardly cogitable; the for the laws of the latter would be continually subject For this resolution to the intrusive influences of the former, and the course mere continuations of it; on the contrary, the determining causes of nature cease to operate in reference to this event, which certainly succeeds the acts of nature, but does not proceed from them.
+But if the existence of a of phenomena, and at the transcendental faculty of freedom is granted-a faculty of originating changes in the action.
+But we ought in this world-this faculty must at least exist out of and apart from the world; although it is certainly a bold assumppossible intuitions, there still exists an object which cannot be presented in any possible perception.
+But, to attribute to substances in the world itself such a faculty, is quite inadmissible; for, in this case, reciprocally determining and gards causality alone.
+When, determined according to general laws, which is termed nature, and along with it the criteria of empirical truth, which enable us to distinguish experience from mere visionary dreaming, would almost entirely disappear. proximity with such a lawless tum, an absolutely new series; | faculty of freedom, a system of nature is hardly cogitable; the for the laws of the latter would be continually subject For this resolution to the intrusive influences of the former, and the course part of the succession of of phenomena, which would mere continuations of it; on the contrary, the determining causes of nature cease to operate in reference to this event. which certainly succeeds the acts of nature, but does not proceed from them.
 For these reasons, the action of a free agent must be termed, in regard to causality, if not in relation to time, an absolutely primal beginning of a series of phenomena.

-The justification of this need of reason to rest upon a free act as the first beginning of the series of natural causes, is evident from the fact, that all philosophers of antiquity (with the exception of the Epicurean school) telt themselves obliged, when constructing a theory of the motions of the universe, to accept a prime mover, that is, a freely acting cause, which spontaneously and prior to all other causes evolved this They always series of states. felt the need of going beyond mere nature, for the purpose of making a first beginning comprehensible.
+The justification of this need of reason to rest upon a free act as the first beginning of the series of natural causes, is evident from the fact, that all philosophers of antiquity (with the exception of the Epicurean school) felt themselves obliged, when constructing a theory of the motions of the universe, to accept a prime mover, that is, a freely acting cause, which spontaneously and prior to all other causes evolved this They always series of states. felt the need of going beyond mere nature, for the purpose of making a first beginning comprehensible.